tejasgadge2504/PlaceMentor/README.md

   - Iterates through the interview plan to find and return the question corresponding to the given serial number.
   - Returns an error if the question is not found, ensuring robustness in handling missing data.

-### Interview Planner
+### Feedback Agent

-- **Purpose**: Generates a structured interview plan based on the user's resume, target company, role, and interview round.
+- **Purpose**: Evaluates user responses to interview questions and provides constructive feedback.
 - **Logic**:
-  - Uses the Gemini model within the Agno framework to create a list of interview questions tailored to the user's selected parameters.
-  - Constructs a detailed prompt that guides the AI to generate questions simulating a real interview, starting with introductory questions and gradually increasing in difficulty.
-  - Outputs the interview plan in a structured JSON format, ensuring easy integration with other components.

-### Resume Parser

-- **Purpose**: Extracts structured information from a user's uploaded resume.
-- **Logic**:
-  - Uses the Gemini model within the Agno framework to parse the resume and extract key details such as full name, email, phone, skills, projects, education, and work experience.
+  - Utilizes the Gemini model within the Agno framework to analyze user answers based on structure, clarity, relevance, and impact.
-  - Constructs a prompt that instructs the AI to return the extracted information in a structured JSON format.
+  - Constructs a prompt that instructs the AI to evaluate answers on a scale of 1 to 10, provide feedback, suggest improvements, and decide if the user should repeat the question.
-  - Processes the AI response to extract and return the relevant information in the specified format.
+  - Processes the AI response to extract and return a structured JSON format containing the score, feedback, corrected answer, and repeat status.

 ## Installation